hall-lab/svtools/Tutorial.md

     1. Generate a repeat elements BED file
     2. Generate a file specifying the number of X chromosome copies in each person
     3. Run classifier in 'large_sample' mode
-    4. Run classifier in 'naive_bayes' mode (or 'hybrid' mode)
+    4. Run classifier in 'naive_bayes' mode
         1. Generation of training variant VCF
         2. Run `svtools classify`
 5. (Optional) Create a set of high-quality, simple deletions and duplications for reclassification